 - In July-August 2009, a major symposium was organized within the scope of the 23rd International Congress of History of Science and Technology.
 Members and collaborators of the research project and leading historians of science and technology discussed the position of the Antikythera Mechanism within the history of science, technology and ideas.

 - A workshop took place in Athens (July 2011), in order to discuss new data about the front plate inscriptions and planetary data.
-Results are being processed and should soon be made public.
 Some partial results about inscriptions and planetary data were integrated into the Antikythera wreck exhibition and the documentary The World's First Computer".

-- A workshop is organized in Leiden (June 2013), where members of the AMRP, collaborators and specialists of the ancient world will discuss the trheme "The Antikythera Mechanism: Science and Innovation in the Ancient World ".
+- A workshop was organized in Leiden (June 2013), where members of the AMRP, collaborators and specialists of the ancient world discussed the trheme "The Antikythera Mechanism: Science and Innovation in the Ancient World ".

-- A new survey on the Antikythera wreck site is ongoing since 2014.
+- "Return to Antikythera", a new research program on the Antikythera wreck site is ongoing since 2014.
 Stay tuned!